Breast Lift or Breast Reduction: Which is Right For Me?September 16, 2021

 The good news is that both a breast reduction and a breast lift elevate the position of the nipple and areola.
 While their goals are similar, they address different issues.
 Let’s take a step back and understand the goals for each procedure, along with the similarities and differences between them.

 A breast lift or mastopexy is a cosmetic procedure that elevates the nipple and areola to a level slightly above the fold under the breast.
 Its primary goal is to address breast sagging, or ptosis.

 Excess breast skin or tissue can be removed, especially if a patient’s breasts are asymmetrical.
 That excess skin and tissue can also be rearranged under the nipple and areola to create extra volume and projection in an approach commonly known as an auto augmentation.
-However, we typically remove only a minor amount of skin and tissue that is removed is usually minor, as a breast lift is designed to elevate the nipple and areola to create a rounder, perkier breast.
+However, we typically remove only a minor amount of skin and tissue, as a breast lift is designed to elevate the nipple-areola position and create a rounder, perkier breast.

 What is a breast reduction?

 The primary goal of a breast reduction is to significantly reduce the size of the breast in order to alleviate conditions associated with large breasts.
 Breast reductions are commonly submitted to insurance, because they effectively address complaints including back pain, neck pain, limitations to exercise/daily activities and rashes underneath the breast.

 The amount of tissue we remove is calculated prior to surgery and is submitted to the insurance company for authorization.
 Preoperative photographs and other supporting documentation are also submitted.
 Smaller breast reductions can be performed, however, they are treated more like a breast lift and are not submitted for insurance authorization.

 Both breast reductions and breast lifts use similar techniques and incisions.
 The two most common techniques are the Circumvertical (Lollipop incision) technique and the Wise pattern (Anchor incision) technique.

 How do you decide which type of incision to use?